bazzline/php_component_locator_generator/README.md

 This component easy up locator generation based on configuration files.
 Out of the box, it creates locator from an array configuration file and from propel1 schema.xml files.

-@todo
-It is using the net_bazzline/php_component_code_generator component for php code generation.
+It is using the [php code generator component](https://github.com/bazzline/php_component_code_generator) as a robust base for code generation.

 The build status of the current master branch is tracked by Travis CI:
 [![Build Status](https://travis-ci.org/bazzline/php_component_locator_generator.png?branch=master)](http://travis-ci.org/bazzline/php_component_locator_generator)